-As some of us are now stating to venture out of our homes, we still need to check in with one another for our physical and mental wellbeing, especially those who are vulnerable, physical distancing and can't yet leave their homes
+As restrictions vary, we need to check in with one another for our physical and mental wellbeing, especially those who are vulnerable, physical distancing, fearful or can't yet leave their homes

 Here at Eden Project Communities we prefer 'physical distancing' to 'social distancing' - connection is incredibly important for all ages, and there are still lots of ways we can connect with others, without putting them or ourselves at risk.